cisco-en-programmability/terraform-provider-dnacenter/docs/data-sources/data_source_dna_tag.md

 page_title: "dna_tag Data Source - terraform-provider-dnacenter"
 subcategory: "Tag"
 description: |-
-  The tag data source allows you to retrieve information about a particular DNACenter tag.
+  The tag data source allows you to retrieve information about a particular Cisco DNA Center tag.
 ---

 # Data Source dna_tag

-The tag data source allows you to retrieve information about a particular DNACenter order.
+The tag data source allows you to retrieve information about a particular Cisco DNA Center order.

 ## Example Usage